ianscrivener/d3-mekong-map/README.md

 	cd ../

-##You need the GDAL applicaiton installed to use ogr2ogr##
+##You need the GDAL application installed to use ogr2ogr

 	apt-get install -y gdal-bin

-node.js & topojson package
+##Load the topojson node.js module

-	# you need to have node.js & npm installed already
+of course you need to have node.js & npm installed already

 	# then get to node.js package topojson
 	npm install -g topojson

-##Convert the shape file of the boundaries to a geojson##
+##Convert the shape file of the boundaries to a geojson

 Use the 3 character country code (ISO 3166-1 Alpha-3) code for the countries you require - see [http://en.wikipedia.org/wiki/ISO_3166-1#Current_codes](http://en.wikipedia.org/wiki/ISO_3166-1#Current_codes "")